-Roadside stop laws and restrictions have severe penalties.
+Roadside stop laws and associated restrictions have severe penalties.
 This section explains UK parking rules near corners, on the pavement, close to a junction, and in front of a driveway.

 Motorists and motorbike riders can use these parking laws to learn where you can - and you cannot - park.

 Even so, you should try to avoid making a complete stop on any highway, wherever possible.

 Furthermore, motorists should not use the highways as a legal place to park or dump (abandon) a motorised vehicle.